facebookarchive/hack-langspec/spec/04-basic-concepts.md

 deferred array copies are represented as multiple slots pointing to the same single zval that holds the array.
-Despite this superficial difference, php.net’s implementation produces behavior that is compatiable with the abstract model’s definition of deferred array copy mechanisms.
+Despite this superficial difference, php.net’s implementation produces behavior that is compatible with the abstract model’s definition of deferred array copy mechanisms.

 ####General Value Assignment